-The objectives of FoCEd are to enable students:

-To identify the knowledge and scientific process as the common way to solve problems.
+The objectives of FoCEd are to enable students: To identify the knowledge and scientific process as the common way to solve problems.
 To describe development and connection between the early inventions to present day innovations.
 To appreciate the contribution of discoveries from various civilizations.
 To demonstrate teamwork for promoting peace and harmony.

-CELEMENT OF CONTENT AREAS

-FoCEd Curriculum framework includes Big Idea, Concept, Competency, Connectivity.
+CELEMENT OF CONTENT AREAS FoCEd Curriculum framework includes Big Idea, Concept, Competency, Connectivity.
 However, Level and Standard should be determined by countries themselves to plan, adopt and adapt FoCEd framework and materials.
 Big Idea: Declarative statements that describe main concepts that transcend grade levels.
 Big Ideas are essential to provide focus on specific science and technology content for students.
 The two big ideas, as evidenced the Belt and Road Initiative, are:

-- Water - Land

-Concept: Describe what students should acquire i.e. knowledge, skills, values, beliefs and habits-that related to fusion of civilizations under each Big Idea as a result of teaching and learning specific to grade level.
+•Water •Land Concept: Describe what students should acquire i.e. knowledge, skills, values, beliefs and habits-that related to fusion of civilizations under each Big Idea as a result of teaching and learning specific to grade level.
 Connectivity: Describe the link among civilizations that contribute to present day knowledge to bring about the acceptance of differences for peace and harmony.
-The civilizations include ancient discoveries and inventors of civilizations along Belt and Road countries that contribute to the present innovations.
+The civilizations include ancient discoveries and in-ventors of civilizations along Belt and Road countries that contribute to the present innovations.
 Competency: Describe what students should be able to know, to do and to perceive the fusion of civilizations as a result of the instruction, specific to grade level.

-OTHE FRAMEWORK

-Big Idea Concept Connectivity Competency Level & Standard Exploring the world through maritime Knowledge (sc &amp; tech, astronomy, culture, language Values, beliefs and habit: Support (power, funds and manpower); Offering (protection, goods, relationship, harmony), religion/ethical values, overcoming the problem during travelling.
-Discovery: astrolabe -Inventor: hellenistic civilization (Roman and Greek) 220 B.C -improved by Islamic astronomer (Mohamad Al Fazari lived in 8th century) to find the qiblah for praying Suggested activity: Making compas Students appreciate the diversity of civilizations • Critical thinking -Comparing and contrasting • Communication -Describe. • Collaboration • Creativity -develop and design To be filled up by the respective countries the world through land Knowledge (sc &amp; tech, astronomy, culture, language Values, beliefs and habit: Support (power, funds and manpower); Offering (protection, goods, relationship, harmony), religion/ethical values, overcoming the problem during travelling DiscoveryKarez/ Qanat (under- ground water ways) -Inven- tor:Persians (Iran) (Originated in Iran 3000 yrs ago -Spread from there slowly westward and eastward -Practised in many countries until now Suggested activity: Making- water pump, -wind mill, -water mill (different ways to manage water) Communi- cation ------------------------------ -- --- -------------------- --
+Big Idea Concept Connectivity Competency Level & Standard Exploring the world through maritime Knowledge (sc & tech, astron- omy, culture, language Values, be- liefs and habit: Support (power, funds and man- power); Offering (pro- tection, goods, relationship, har- mony), religion/ ethical values, overcoming the problem during travelling.
+Discovery: astrolabe -Inven- tor : hellenistic civilization (Roman and Greek) 220 B.C -improved by Islamic astrono- mer (Mohamad Al Fazari lived in 8th century) to find the qiblah for praying Suggested ac- tivity: Making compas Students appreciate the diversity of civilizations • Critical thinking -Compar- ing and contrasting • Commu- nication -Describe. • Collabora- tion • Creativity -develop and design To be filled up by the respective countries CTHE FRAMEWORK

-CATEACHING AND LEARNING

-To implement the concept of FOC in the T&L practice it is suggested to refer the great travellers Ibn Battuta, from Morocco and Admiral Zheng He (Admiral Cheng Ho) from China.
+Exploring the world through land Knowledge (sc & tech, astron- omy, culture, language Values, be- liefs and habit: Support (power, funds and man- power); Offering (pro- tection, goods, relationship, har- mony), religion/ ethical values, overcoming the problem during travelling BiscoveryKarez/ Qanat (under- ground water ways) -Inven- tor:Persians (Iran) Originated in Iran 3000 yrs ag -Spread from th slowly westward and eastward -Practised in ma countries until n Suggested act ity: Making- wat pump, -wind mi -water mill (diff ent ways to mar age water) Students appreciate the diversity of civilizations • Critical thinking -Compar- ing and contrast- ing • Communi- cation •Describe • Collabora- tion • Creativity -develop and design CTEACHING AND LEARNING To implement the concept of FOC in the T&L practice it is suggested to refer the great travellers Ibn Battuta, from Morocco and Admiral Zheng He (Admiral Cheng Ho) from China.
 They have been identified as the iconic figures that portrayed the connectivity among civilizations.
 FoCEd concept may be delivered in classroom through story telling of the two great travelers, Ibn Battuta and Admiral Zheng He.
+The story telling will lead to the class activities which emphasizes on pupils-centered orientation based on inquiry-based science education (IBSE) which encompass problem/project based learning (PBL) and contex-tual learning.
+Inquiry-based science education has been acknowledged as